 Phase 3 Trials Currently Recruiting in the US:

 Edaravone, sold under the brand names Radicava and Radicut, is one of two FDA approved treatments for the management of ALS disease progression.
-It is, however, currently available only as an intravenous infusion, which received FDA approval in 2017.
-This trial is testing a new oral formulation of the drug.
-While this current trial is still ongoing, the FDA accepted a New Drug Application for Oral Edaravone in January 2022.
+An intravenous infusion form of the drug received FDA approval in 2017, and an oral formulation was approved in early 2022.
+This trial is testing two different dosing regimens the new oral formulation – comparing the currently approved regimen of a dose every 10 out of 14 days with a daily dosing regimen.

 Oral Edaravone Quick facts:

 Sponsor: Mitsubishi Tanabe Pharma Development America, Inc

 Trial: Participants will receive one of two doses of oral edaravone.
 Upon completion of the clinical trial, participants may enroll in a separate open label extension study to continue treatment.